kahlil/grunt-guides/scripts/01-getting-started.md

 Next we will go to the Github page of grunt-contrib-concat and figure out how to configure the plugin.

-The easiest way to find out how to configure a Grunt plugin is to look for the usage example on it's GitHub README file.
+The easiest way to find out how to configure a Grunt plugin is to look for the "usage example" on it's GitHub README file.

-Once you found it, copy the part of the example that is in between the curly braces in the 'initConfig' function and head over to your Gruntfile.
+Once you found it, copy the part of the example that is in between the curly braces in the 'initConfig' function and head back over to your Gruntfile.
 Paste that configuration right into your `initConfig` like this.

 ```js
 // Project configuration.